UoE-SSP/javascript-style-guide/README.md

 # SSP JavaScript Style Guide

 **This is a fork of the guide created by [Airbnb](https://github.com/airbnb/javascript), who created an incredible boilerplate.
-We have made some changes specific to our work, but a lot of the work is down to their fantastic input.**
+We have made some changes specific to our work, but a lot of the content is from their fantastic input.**

 ## Table of Contents